adorable baby smiling with joy

 Select the weight unit that you are meeasuring in.

-Select a medication from the list.
+Select a medication from your visible list.

 Select the strength of Keflex